kahikatea-2020/Breakout-Room-4-23-04/README.md

 ## MVP
--Render a flash card.
+- Render a flash card.

--Keep track of whether the answer was correct or not.
+- Keep track of whether the answer was correct or not.

--Track the amount of times a user has gotten the question right or wrong.
+- Track the amount of times a user has gotten the question right or wrong.

 ## Stretch Goals

--Have an answer form a user can fill out to save notes for later.
+- Have an answer form a user can fill out to save notes for later.

--Ability for the user to input their own questions and answers into our .js file
+- Ability for the user to input their own questions and answers into our .js file

 ## Steps